I'm Honey!

 3. Know how to create a party

 One summer day I was at an outdoor market picking out the most luscious-looking vegetables for a salad and flowers for our bedroom.
 As I held up a beautiful vine-ripe tomato in one hand and a bouquet of long-stemmed pink roses in the other, I thought, “I will host a party around vegetables and roses!”
+Being willing to explore new ideas like this can lead to unique and memorable gatherings.

 I invited three interesting couples, one being a newcomer.
 I told them to come dressed casually.
 My ultimate concierge and I greeted our guests.
 We had French music playing in the background and I presented each woman with a long-stemmed pink rose.
 They were smiling from ear to ear!
 My party was off to a great start.
 As we sat in our den the next surprise was a short lesson on two French wines.
 I looked up the wine’s history!
 Remember when entertaining: “Nothing happens by accident.”
 Conversation flowed among us.
 Questions were asked.
 There was laughter galore!